FreyGeospatial/freygeospatial.github.io/_posts/2020-05-01-Monitoring-Trends-In-PM25-R.md

 ---
 layout: post
 title:  "Geospatial Time Series Analysis: Monitoring Trends in PM2.5 in NYC Using R"
-categories: [R, GIS, Data Analytics, Spatial Statistics]
+categories: [R, GIS, Data Science]
 ---

 This collaborative project between myself and [Priyanka Verma](https://github.com/verma-priyanka) seeks to gain insights from particulate matter air pollutant trends in the New York Metropolitan Area.
 Specifically, we look at particulate matter that is less than 2.5 micrometers (PM2.5), and only data obtained during winter months, due to the higher level of PM2.5 during that season.
 We developed this in a way that should be easy to reproduce and understand.